M61ss/Kotlin/README.md

 ## Prerequisites

-Knowledge of Java (core) programming language.
+It is recommended the knowledge of Java (core) programming language.

 ## Table of contents